solacemind/solacemind.github.io/README.md

 🌟 Project Overview

-Talk2Me is a free, AI-powered emotional support platform designed to democratize access to mental health resources.
+Solace Talk is a free, AI-powered emotional support platform designed to democratize access to mental health resources.
 It provides a private, stigma-free conversational space, allowing users to interact with empathetic AI and receive personalized daily support.

 Our goal is to make mental health support accessible, safe, and convenient for anyone, anytime.